 Last fatigue source I am going to briefly discuss is the nervous system.
 Undoubtedly the nervous system(s) plays a major role in sport performance and training progress and with repeated exposure to both without proper rest and recovery, the nervous systems can become fatigued.
-Ultimately, this leads to low motivation, energy, recruitment of high threshold muscle fibers, strength, mental drive and attention span.
+Ultimately, this leads to low motivation, low energy, reduced recruitment of high threshold muscle fibers, decreased strength, as well as lowered mental drive and attention span.

 Strategies to prevent this include proper meal plan design, adequate sleep, decreased training volume during the season, timed deloads in between training phases and mindful periodization when training high volume with high %1RM loads.

 Fatigue Management For Hockey Players